 Our Korczak USA not-for-profit organization is eager to expand our reach in the USA and your ideas and your donations for new projects are greatly appreciated.

-Marcia Talmage-Schneider’s book, Janusz Korczak: Sculptor of Children’s Souls, has been translated so far into Ukrainian and Russian.
+Marcia Talmage-Schneider’s book, Janusz Korczak: Sculptor of Children’s Souls, has been translated into Ukrainian, Russian, and Polish.

 We are in the process of reaching out to universities on the east coast to find an appropriate place where Korczak’s exhibit and books can find a home and be used by students working on their theses or dissertations.
 We currently have one collection with 110 books for both children and adults, written by and about Dr. Korczak, in both English and Polish.
 We also have a few smaller collections and some of the US members are getting ready to “release” some of their Korczak’s books.
 Letter to the universities has been created and you can now browse through our book catalog.
 If you are an alumnus of a university with a strong education program, please check with them—they may be interested in receiving the Korczak collection.
 If you have ideas of universities where this collection would be well used, do let us know asap.